Childbirth and newborns statistics by region

 METHODOLOGY

 The Register contains information on newborns and their birth conditions.
-There are included data on all newborns born in medical institutions in Latvia and as well as out-of-hospital (including planned home births), in accordance with Cabinet of Ministers Regulation No. 328 "Medical Birth Register regulations".
+There is data on all newborns born in medical institutions in Latvia, as well as out-of-hospitals (including planned home births), in accordance with Cabinet of Ministers Regulation No. 328 "Medical Birth Register regulations".

 PUBLICATIONS